booperlv/dots/README.md

 These are fairly easy to configure though.
 I have a cool motd in there too!
 I use it for my emptty configuration.
 Couple of versions there.

+All the Wallpapers I have in local/share/pictures are modified versions from [LAM's](https://www.pixiv.net/en/users/17429) art.